justintime4tea/flutter_okhttp/README.md

 # flutter_okhttp

-A flutter plugin for making HTTP calls backed by OkHttp under native Android.
+A flutter plugin for making HTTP calls backed by OkHttp under native Android from within Dart/Flutter.

-The cause for this projects existence is ultimately so that I can make HTTP calls that trust certificates signed by a given custom certificate authority and to do so regardless of the hostname replying with a custom CA signed certificate.
+The cause for this projects existence is ultimately so that I can make HTTP calls from Dart/Flutter that trust certificates signed by a given custom certificate authority and to do so regardless if the hostname matches the certificate.
 There's a better way to describe this project and it needs to be actually documented.
 That will have to come later.

 ## Getting Started